-To help you decide whether the defendant agreed to commit the crime of distribution of cocaine, you should consider the elements of a "distribution" offense.
-The elements of distribution of cocaine are the following:
+Here, the conspirators allegedly agreed to commit the crime of distribution of a mixture or substance containing methamphetamine.
+The elements of distribution of a mixture or substance containing methamphetamine are the following:

-- One, that a person intentionally transferred a mixture or substance containing cocaine to another; - And two, that at the time of the transfer, the person knew that what he was transferring was a controlled substance.
+• One, that a person intentionally transferred a mixture or substance containing methamphetamine to another;

+• And two, that at the time of the transfer, the person knew that what he was transferring was a controlled substance.

-Remember that the prosecution does not have to prove that distribution of cocaine actually occurred for this element of the "conspiracy" offense to be proved.
+Remember that the prosecution does not have to prove that distribution of a mixture or substance containing methamphetamine actually occurred for this element of the "conspiracy" offense to be proved.